BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 echo 0 > /sys/pisound-micro/elements/pot/input_min
 echo 511 > /sys/pisound-micro/elements/pot/input_max

-# Now you should get only 1023 readings for the top half, and readings
+# Now, when the pot is within the top half, you should be getting value
-# between 0 and 1023 for the bottom half.
-The 0-511 range is mapped to
+# 1023, and values between 0 and 1023 for the bottom half.
+The 0-511 range
-# 0 - 1023 range.
-To make it map directly to the values you used to get
+# gets scaled to 0 - 1023 range.
+To make it map directly to the values you
-# just previously, we should change 1023 of value_low to 511:
+# used to get just previously, we should change 1023 of value_low to 511:
 echo 511 > /sys/pisound-micro/elements/pot/value_low

-# Let's stop pollgpio on original terminl and release the Element:
+# Let's stop pollgpio in the original terminal and release the Element:
 # Hit Ctrl+C while the pollgpio terminal is active and execute:
 echo pot > /sys/pisound-micro/unsetup
 ```